bhits/consent2share/infrastructure/README.md

 Run `docker images` to check all created docker images.

-### publish-dockerhub.sh

-This script is used to tag Docker images and publish to the Dockerhub.
-Docker image tag is same as the version number of the corresponding Consent2Share project.

 ## Reference
 For more detail, please refer to `README.md` file in each repository for Consent2Share.